"I want my shoes... and the things that go in the thing... to go"

 - I was an only child, so everything fell directly on me.
 The upside is that I could make all the decisions without arguing with siblings.
 The bad side is that I was all alone.

 - You give up a lot when you are caregiving.
 Especially with elementary school kids, especially when you work.
 There’s just not enough time in the day to keep up with it all.
 Time formerly spent connecting your children or yourself with playdates or girls nights out are just dropped off the priority list.
 Some friends will never give up on you.
 Some friends will never forgive you.
 Memories and friendships solidify with or without you.
-Whether you are a kid caretaker or an adult, these connections will be harder to come by for you.
+Whether you are a caregiving kid, or an adult, these connections will be harder to come by for you.